ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 If we are in the `project` directory and use `cd planning`, is a relative or absolute path being referenced?
 How do you know?

  <!-- Answer Starts Here -->
+relative path.
+It is a relative path because we are navigating in relation to the project folder.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+It depends.
+We would use a relative path if we have a local copy of the file on the desktop.
+I would use an absolute path if we got the image from the internet or some other location outside of our project directory.
  <!-- Answer Ends Here -->

 <hr>